joemcc-90/leeds-bins-hass/README.md

 `house` | Enter house name or number
 `postcode` | Enter postcode

+* Press save and the sensors will be created.
+The data will not be loaded immediately to speed up performance.
+Data will be loaded in the background after 10 minutes.

 ## Automation Examples

 To set up notifications, use a daily trigger with a condition which uses the days attribute.
 If days is 1 then bin is collected the following day.